 Firstly, to avoid fraud, but most importantly to ensure that the data communicated when buying the ticket online is accurate (last name, first name, date of birth, nationality, etc.).

 This information, contained in the two lines of biographical data in a passport, known as the MRZ, or machine-readable zone, can be scanned to prevent errors.
 This standard was enacted by the International Civil Aviation Organization (ICAO), and all states must comply with it when producing identity documents.

 In the current security context, and because of the need to make the risk "stick" to incriminated individuals, biographical and biometric data are an issue of significant impact.

 Biometric gates can also block suspicious individuals and force them to go to manned police windows.
 Either biometric authentication fails, or the surveillance unit indicates a high level of risk!

 In both cases, it is a person who will decide on the next steps and not the machine, in conformity with current regulations (GDPR, General Data Protection Regulation).

 The introduction of biometric technologies

-To identify a traveler at risk, "declarative" data does not therefore go far enough.
+To identify a traveler at risk, "declarative" data does not, therefore, go far enough.
 Document readers and biometric equipment will soon become standard in airports, as in the Gemalto Fly to Gate procedure.
-The traveler is authenticated on their arrival and biometrics act as the common point of reference for different stages through the terminal, therefore avoiding any risk of fraud!
+The traveler is authenticated on their arrival and biometrics acts as the common point of reference for different stages through the terminal, therefore avoiding any risk of fraud!

 We believe that a large majority of travelers will benefit from faster checks, and it will also allow the police force to focus their attention on suspicious individuals.